Ji-Man Choi Player Props: Pirates vs. Giants

 Ji-Man Choi At The Plate

-- Choi is hitting .159 with two doubles and three home runs.
+- Choi has two doubles and four home runs while batting .170.

-- Choi has gotten a hit in five of 12 games this season (41.7%), with multiple hits twice.
+- In six of 13 games this year (46.2%), Choi has reached via hit, and that includes multiple hits twice.

-- Choi has driven in a run in three games this season (25.0%), including one multiple-RBI game.
+- In four games this season (30.8%), Choi has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in four of 12 games so far this season.
+- He has scored a run in five of 13 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.